6 Requirements for schools managing absence

 - CASES21 provides letters to be used for notifying parents of absences and seeking explanations.

-No reasonable excuse provided
+No reasonable explanation provided

 - they may not have met their obligations under the Education and Training Reform Act 2006 (Vic)